Environmental Sustainability Volunteer Project in the USA - Chicago

 - Affordable fees from £484 for 1 week

 - Includes accommodation, daily breakfast, airport pick up, orientation and 24/7 support

-- Stay with other travelers in the dining district of Greektown
+Stay with other travellers in the dining district of Greektown

 Who is this program suited to?

 What to expect and how you'll make an impact

 As a result of the rising population, a growing manufacturing sector and global climate change, Chicago has been classified as one of the most polluted cities in the USA.
 This in turn has resulted in vulnerable populations suffering from the side effects of this pollution.
 The Environmental Sustainability project takes a multi-faceted approach to combating this issue by focusing on sustainability, recycling and environmental education initiatives.

 As an Environmental Sustainability volunteer you can expect to work with sustainable community partners in community gardens, public parks and lakes, urban farms, and other outdoor spaces to assist efforts toward making these spaces clean and environmentally sustainable.
 You will help to combat the pollution in these areas by:

 - Promoting and developing the viable use of green spaces